biovis-report/biovis-report/docs/source/docs/getting-started.md

 ></iframe>

 !!! note
     BioVis requires Python 3.7+, R 3.6.3+, and a set of R/Python/JavaScript packages to be loaded in your environment in order for full functionality to work.
-For more easier to install all the depedencies, we choose the miniconda (you can also use anaconda).
+For easier to install all the depedencies, we choose the miniconda (you can also use anaconda).

 ### Step 1: Install miniconda